MannShrestha/MannShrestha/README.md

 # 💫 About Me:
-Hi, I am a Machine Learning developer, based in Nepal.
-With a passion in using data and machine learning tools to address real-world issues.
+Hi, I am a Machine Learning developer from Nepal, with a passion in using data and machine learning tools to address real-world issues.

 ## 🌐 Socials: